rkonow/mem_monitor/README.md

 the information are periodically written to the output file and flushed once the object is destroyed.

-Additionally, the granularity with which the monitoring thread polls the `/proc/self/status` file can be passed to the constructor:
+Additionally, the granularity with which the monitoring thread polls

 ```C++
 mem_monitor mm("mem-mon-out.csv",std::chrono::milliseconds(5));